withastro/astro/.changeset/breezy-eyes-teach.md

 "astro": patch
 ---

-Fixes history navigation to hash targets on Firefox when using view transitions
+Fix history navigation to hash fragment on Firefox when using view transitions